Rachel-XMR/Free-Education/README.md

 After discussion, that option does make more sense and is more in line with user behaviour.
 So an iteration was made to address the commenting feature.

 # User Interface Design, System Design and Implementation

 The entire design work is done through Figma.
+[LINK TO SEE](https://www.figma.com/design/fGV63OkEJrzIIqDPy734f6/CIT-project?node-id=0-1&p=f&t=0Shseqx916EV3hIu-0)

 At the beginning of the design process, different screens and users were taken into account, and colours that would cause ambiguity for people with red-green colour blindness were avoided in order to take better care of vulnerable groups (Ivan Tuchkov, 22 August 2018).
 In order to make the user more visually comfortable and less fatigued, the colours chosen are not too contrasting.

 In addition to this, screen adaptation has been taken into account, with targeted interfaces designed for both mobile phones and computers.
 The most common way to turn the header into a dropdown box is used (mollie, 28 April 2021).
 The search bar, login user page, and other commonly used items are designed in the header.

 ![1736023909979](image/README/1736023909979.png)